Border official who oversaw Los Angeles immigration raids arrives in Chicago as Trump widens crackdown

 "We're gonna trade these palm trees for some skyscrapers, and the mission continues," he said to the tune of Willie Nelson's "On the Road Again."

-In Chicago, Bovino is expected to lead operations by CBP.
+A U.S. official said Bovino arrived last Friday in Chicago, where he's expected to lead operations by CBP.
 The Trump administration has tasked the agency, which is part of the Department of Homeland Security, with being more heavily involved with interior immigration enforcement amid a historic drop in illegal crossings at the southern border in recent months.

 Immigration and Customs Enforcement, which has traditionally overseen immigration enforcement in the U.S. interior, this week launched an operation in the Chicago area that officials say will target immigrants in the U.S. illegally who also have criminal records.
 Officials have called the effort Operation Midway Blitz.